hneutr/hnetxt-cli/README.md

 - cli:
   - `project`:
     - `start`: begin a project
-    ⨉ `print_root`: print the root directory of a given project
     - `set_metadata`: set a project's metadata field to a value
     - `set_status`: set a project's status
     - `show_by_status`: show projects by their status